Warmer weather on the way for western New York after deadly blizzard

 About 122,000 homes were without power across the United States on Tuesday, down from a peak of 1.8 million on Saturday, according to PowerOutage.us.
 About 72% of those still without power were in Oregon and California.
 The California-Oregon border area has seen strong winds and heavy rains this week.

-(Reporting by Lindsay DeDario in Buffalo and Rich McKay in Atlanta; Editing by Donna Bryson and Howard Goller)
+(Reporting by Lindsay DeDario in Buffalo and Rich McKay in Atlanta; Editing by Donna Bryson, Howard Goller and David Gregorio)

 ((rich.mckay@thomsonreuters.com;))